Twisted Yang-Baxter sets, cohomology theory, and application to knots: Introduction

 Throughout the paper we refer to knots and links by the generic term “knots”.

 The article is organized as follows.
-In Section~\ref{prelim} we review the basics of the Yang-Baxter equation and Yang-Baxter homology focusing on the graphical approach \cite{MR3381331}.
+In Section~\ref{prelim} we provide an overview of the Yang-Baxter sets and Yang-Baxter homology theory, focusing on the graphical approach \cite{MR3381331}.
 Section~\ref{sec:twisted_yang_baxter_solutions} introduces {\it twisted set-theoretic Yang-Baxter solutions}.
-In Section \ref{sec:homology_theory_for_twisted_yang_baxter_set} we introduce (co)homology theory for twisted Yang-Baxter sets and twisted biquandles.
-Section \ref{sec:extensions} deals with extension theory of the twisted Yang-Baxter sets using cocycles.
-In Section \ref{sec:twisted_biquandle_cocycle_invariants_of_classical_knots}, using $2$-cocycles for twisted biquandles in amalgamation with Alexander numbering of knots we introduce a state-sum knot invariant.
-Analogous approach is used in Section \ref{sec:twisted_biquandle_cocycle_invariants_of_knotted_surfaces} to define state-sum invariant for knotted surfaces.
+In Section \ref{sec:homology_theory_for_twisted_yang_baxter_set} we introduce a (co)homology theory for twisted Yang-Baxter sets and twisted biquandles.
+Section \ref{sec:Calcualtions_of_homology} discusses the computation of second homology groups for certain twisted quandles, highlighting differences from their counterparts in quandles.
+Section \ref{sec:extensions} delves into the extension theory of twisted Yang-Baxter sets using cocycles.
+In Section \ref{sec:twisted_biquandle_cocycle_invariants_of_classical_knots}, we introduce a state-sum knot invariant by utilizing $2$-cocycles for twisted biquandles alongside Alexander numbering of knots.
+A similar approach is taken in Section \ref{sec:twisted_biquandle_cocycle_invariants_of_knotted_surfaces} to define state-sum invariants for knotted surfaces.
+Section \ref{sec:computations_using_braid_charts} describes a method for computing state-sum invariants for knotted surfaces using braid charts.
 In Section \ref{sec:concluding_remarks}, we note that one can analogously define state sum invariants for knots on compact oriented surfaces and broken surface diagrams in orientable compact $3$-manifolds.
-Furthermore, we introduce a twisted version of Yang-Baxter (co)homology theory which is a generalization of twisted quandle (co)homology theory \cite{MR1885217} in two different ways.